 Your Individual Rights:

-- You can request that we restrict the disclosure of information such as described above, but we are not required to agree to these restrictions.
+You can request that we restrict the disclosure of health information, but we are not required to agree to these restrictions in every circumstance.
 However, if we do agree to these restrictions we must abide by our agreement unless an emergency occurs.
-If we do have to disclose information in an emergency we will request the persons to whom we make the disclosure that the information remain as confidential as possible.
-Any agreement that we make to restrict these disclosures will be written down and signed; if either of us needs to terminate our agreement we will document our agreement in writing and give you a copy.
+If we do have to disclose health information in an emergency we will request the persons to whom we make the disclosure that the health information remain as confidential as possible.
+Any agreement that we make with you to restrict these disclosures will be written down and signed; if either of us needs to terminate our agreement we will document our agreement in writing and give you a copy.
 You cannot limit the uses and disclosures that we are legally required or allowed to make.